AhmetZamanis/UsedCarKicksClassification/Report.md

 In contrast, the curves for the NN model, trained with focal loss, are much more different.

-- Profits sharply rise to their highest values around 0.2 threshold probability, with 9.5k-10k cars purchased.
+- Profits sharply rise to their highest values around 0.17 threshold probability, also with 9.5k-10k cars purchased.
 They also decline sharply afterwards.

 The most profitable model overall is XGBoost, though the NN and logistic regression come close.
 SVM trails behind considerably.

-- The NN and logistic models reach a slightly higher profit value at some sub-optimal values for number of cars purchased.
-So they could still be preferred to XGBoost in case our number of purchases are limited.
+- The NN and logistic models reach a slightly higher profit value at some sub-optimal numbers of cars purchased.
+So they could still be preferred to XGBoost in some cases, when our number of purchases are limited.

 Below, we view the quasi-optimal solutions for each model as a table.